Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 aabejon/istockphoto

-According to LendingClub’s 2023 report, nearly 60% of U.S. credit cardholders are living paycheck to paycheck.
-That includes a surprising number of high earners — about 45% of those making over $100,000 per year still struggle to cover their expenses between paydays.
+According to recent LendingClub and PYMNTS data, roughly 60% of Americans are still living paycheck to paycheck.
+That includes a surprising number of high earners — nearly half of people making over $100,000 a year say they’re still struggling to stay ahead of their bills between paydays.

 Your Debt-to-Income Ratio Is Under 36%